reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 > The CORS protocol consists of a set of headers that indicates whether a response can be shared cross-origin.
 For requests that are more involved than what is possible with HTML’s form element, a CORS-preflight request is performed, to ensure the request’s current URL supports the CORS protocol.

 Some examples where CORS comes into play are:
-- Display a map of a user's location in an HTML or single page application hosted in our domain by calling google's Map API `https://maps.googleapis.com/maps/api/js`.
+- Display a map of a user's location in an HTML or single page application hosted in a domain xyz.com by calling google's Map API `https://maps.googleapis.com/maps/api/js`.
-- Show tweets from a public Twitter handle by calling a Twitter API `https://api.twitter.com/xxx/tweets/xxxxx`
+- Show tweets from a public Twitter handle in an HTML hosted in a domain xyz.com by calling a Twitter API `https://api.twitter.com/xxx/tweets/xxxxx`
-- Using web fonts like [Typekit](https://fonts.adobe.com/typekit) and [Google Fonts](https://fonts.googleapis.com) in our HTML from their remote domains.
+- Using web fonts like [Typekit](https://fonts.adobe.com/typekit) and [Google Fonts](https://fonts.googleapis.com) in a HTML hosted in a domain xyz.com from their remote domains.

 Let us understand in greater detail the role of a CORS policy for fetching resources from remote origins, followed by how CORS policy is enforced by browsers, and how we implement CORS in our applications in the subsequent sections.